 Why you need a Parkland Criminal Defense Attorney:

 The city of Parkland is considered “one of the safest cities” in which to live in South Florida.
 Since the Broward County Sheriff’s Office exercises jurisdiction over all of Parkland, if you are charged or arrested for a crime in Parkland, you need a criminal defense attorney that is experienced with working with the Broward County Sheriff’s Office and their deputies.

-Attorneys Adam and Manny with the Rossen Law Firm have worked extensively with the Broward County Sheriff’s Office deputies as well as the officers that monitor and work at the Broward County Jail.
+Our award-winning attorneys at the Rossen Law Firm have worked extensively with the Broward County Sheriff’s Office deputies, as well as the officers that monitor and work at the Broward County Jail.
 Through conducting depositions regularly, our attorneys have spoken personally with many deputies and officers in Broward County and know what questions to ask to get us answers that we can use to better our case results for our clients.
 Rossen Law Firm also has a long history working with the State Attorney’s Office and the judges in Broward County to help get our clients the best possible resolution of our cases.
-T

 - Click here to see how we got the charges completely dropped on a Domestic Violence case in Parkland.